Contributors and team users

 Add existing users tab allows you to add the existing team users to the current project.
 You'll be able to choose one or more users and adjust their permissions.

 Under the user groups tab you'll be able to add one or more existing groups of team users to the current project.
 To learn more about user groups please check the corresponding article.

 You can also import contributors from another project.
 To achieve that, click the Import from project button and choose one of the projects from the dropdown.

 Please note that the users who already exist in the current project will be left intact and their permissions won’t be affected.
 Also, if a user from the chosen source project has permission to access only a specific language, but this language is not present in your current project, that user won’t be added as a contributor.

 When you create a professional translation order and choose Lokalise as the provider, a translator and/or editor will be added to your project and your team automatically.
 However, these new users will not occupy a team seat.

 Now let's discuss what roles project contributors can have.

 Project admins have full read/write access to all project languages, however they can have limited access to the project features.

 You can adjust the administrative rights by clicking the Customize dropdown.
 You can restrict access to the following functions of the project:

 Both admins and translators can also be granted a reviewer role.
 This role becomes available once you enable Reviewing in project settings.
-Reviewers are able to mark translations as reviewed in the editor and approve any translation, including when the translation upvoting is enabled in project settings.
+Reviewers are able to mark translations as reviewed in the editor and approve any translation.